freddolino-lab/ipod/README.md

 ## Top level directory

-At the top level directory, there must be a text file containing directory/configuration pairs.
+At the top level directory,
+there must be a text file containing directory/configuration pairs.
 In the tree above, this file is named `conditions.txt`, and is formatted as

 ```
 <directory1> <directory1>.conf
 <directory2> <directory2>.conf
 etc...
 ```

-Where in the tree above, "control" would be substituted for "directory1", and "case" would be substituted for "directory2".
+In the example of the tree above, "control" would be substituted for "directory1", and "case" would be substituted for "directory2".

 All of the specified directories must exist in the top-level directory,